shapely/shapely/README.rst

 Installing Shapely
 ==================

-It is recommended to install shapely using one of the available built distributions, for example using ``pip`` or ``conda``:
+It is recommended to install Shapely using one of the available built distributions, for example using ``pip`` or ``conda``:

 .. code-block:: console